AdhamBasheir/terraform-batch/README.md

 If you don’t add <binary-name> to your system’s PATH, you must run the tool from your Terraform root directory (the directory containing your Terraform configs) by specifying the relative or absolute path to the executable.

 ## 🛠️ Usage
-if in path
+if the binary is in the system's PATH
 ```bash
 <binary-name> <command> [directory1] [directory2] ...
 ```
-if not in path
+if the binary is not in the system's PATH
 ```bash
 ./<binary-name> <command> [directory1] [directory2] ...
 ```